-Another important technique that is commonly used within poetry is enjambment.
+Another important technique that is commonly used in poetry is enjambment.
 This occurs when a line is cut off before its natural stopping point.
 It forces a reader down to the next line, and the next, quickly.
 One has to move forward in order to comfortably resolve a phrase or sentence.
-For example, the end of first line of the fifth stanza is enjambed because a reader has to move down to the second line to find out how the gardens are “not made”.
+For example, the end of the first line of the fifth stanza is enjambed because a reader has to move down to the second line to find out how the gardens are “not made”.

 Analysis of The Glory of the Garden

 Our England is a garden that is full of stately views,